 ← home

-The first thing that comes to mind while considering a task scheduler is a cron job.
-As most of the today’s servers are hosted on linux machines, setting a cron job for periodic task might seem like a good option for many.
-However in production having a crontab is nothing but a pain in the a**.
-It can be a bit tricky to configure different timezones depending upon the location of the server.
+The first thing that comes to mind when considering a task scheduler is a CRON job.
+As most of today’s servers are hosted on Linux machines, setting a cron job for a periodic task might seem like a good option for many.
+However, in production, having a crontab can be nothing but a pain.
+It can be tricky to configure different time zones depending on the location of the server.

-The biggest problem with this approach is when the application is scaled into multiple web servers.
-In that case instead of running one we could be running multiple cron jobs which might lead to race conditions.
-Also it’s hard to debug if something goes wrong with the task.
+The biggest problem with this approach arises when the application is scaled across multiple web servers.
+Instead of running one cron job, we could be running multiple cron jobs, which might lead to race conditions.
+Additionally, it’s hard to debug if something goes wrong with the task.

-With Flask there are multiple ways to address third problem and Celery is one of the most popular ones.
-Celery addresses the above problems quite gracefully.
-It uses same timezones of pytz which helps in calculating timezones and setting the scheduler timings accurately.
+With Flask, there are multiple ways to address this problem, and Celery is one of the most popular solutions.
+Celery addresses the above issues quite gracefully.
+It uses the same time zones as pytz, which helps in accurately calculating time zones and setting the scheduler timings.

 Let’s go hacking

-Here we will be using a dockerized environment.
-Now the installation of redis and celery can be different from system to system and docker environments are pretty common now a days to do such kind of exercises without worrying so much about local dev infrastructure.
+Here, we will be using a Dockerized environment.
+The installation of Redis and Celery can differ from system to system, and Docker environments are pretty common nowadays for such exercises without worrying much about local development infrastructure.

 flask-celery